-The general test in determining custody in a contest between parents, is the best interest and welfare of the child.
-Court decisions set forth several factors which are to be considered in determining best interests.
+The general test in determining custody in a contest between parents is the child’s best interest and welfare.
+Court decisions set forth several factors that are to be considered in determining best interests.
 These factors are as follows:

 (1) The parent who has been the primary caretaker;

 (2) The need for stability and continuity in the child’s life;